Microsoft Entra ID (Azure AD) as SAML IDP for SSO

 # Preamble

 The EE server and client support the SAML protocol that allows you to configure an external service as IDP (identity provider) for SSO (single sign on).
 This guide here will explain how to configure Microsoft Entra ID (Azure AD) as SAML IDP for SSO.
 We assume that your server can firewall / network wise access Microsoft Entra ID (Azure AD) .
 In addition we assume that your webclient is running on https://example.com, the server is reachable with https://example.com/server (e.g. https://example.com/server/info/ shows you some nice json output).
 This is your first SAML provider that you want to configure (therefore we give him the ID "1").
-Microsoft Entra ID (Azure AD) allows in all Versions up to 10 SSO Applications.
+Microsoft Entra ID (Azure AD) allows up to 10 SSO Applications in all versions.
 Also if you are using Office 365 it is included.
-(See: azure.microsoft.com/en-us/pricing/details/active-directory/ (opens new window)
+(See: microsoft.com/en-gb/security/business/microsoft-entra-pricing (opens new window))

 TIP